jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 * a heavy class load,
 * practicing basketball with the college team,
-* long brown hair of the late '70s.
+* the long brown hair of the late ’70s.

 But despite the excitement, something in my soul felt **aggravated**—like my life was out of spiritual alignment.